-Native willows planted by Boise River Enhancement Network volunteers at the Charlie Woods Park site in Eagle flourished during the hot and dry summer of 2021.
+Native willows planted by Boise River Enhancement Network volunteers at the Charlie Wood Park site in Eagle flourished during the hot and dry summer of 2021.
 Willows planted as 3-foot-high stakes in 2019 now soar overhead, a testament to the regenerative power of nature, proper planting technique and good luck.
 Hundreds of willows and black cottonwoods are also naturally starting to grow along the shore of the two former borrow pits at the future park site.
 The site is located about 100 yards from the Boise River and is readily accessed from S. Edgewood Lane.

 The habitat enhancement project kicked off in March 2019 when volunteers planted 259 willow stakes.
 Hundreds more willow stakes and other native shrubs including Woods’ Rose (Rosa woodsii) were planted later in 2019.
 Read more about the work accomplished in 2019.
 Willows were planted again in 2020 and 2021.
 Pacific willow (Salix lasiandra) and yellow willow (Salix lutea) are dominant.
 Coyote willows (Salix exigua) and black cottonwood (Populus trichocarpa) are present and increasing in numbers.

 BREN also brought volunteers to the site in 2020 and 2021 to clear away invasive annual weeds.
 The Woods’ rose that languished under the heavy cover of the annual weeds have now grown tall enough to clear the top of the weeds.